 10. The heart’s a muscle, and muscle is made from protein.
 Because it’s so good for pets, Nom Nom recipes include large amounts of heart-healthy animal protein.

 11. Selenium is an antioxidant that fights damaging free radicals that can contribute to heart disease and cancer in your dog.
-That’s why you’ll find it in recipes like our Tasty Turkey Fare.
+That’s why you’ll find it in all of our recipes.

 12. Leaky valves are a common cause of heart disease in dogs.
 Medical treatments can help immensely, but a group of veterinarians has been doing open heart surgery to replace damaged valves, a procedure which will soon be available in the United States.

 13. Overweight pets can be predisposed to cardiovascular disease.
 To prevent overfeeding, our meals are custom-portioned so your pet gets the amount that’s just right.

 14. Believe it or not, human, dog, and cat hearts are nearly identical.
 There are only some slight differences in a few valves and the coronary vessels, or blood vessels, that supply the heart with blood and nutrients.